ryanhaining/cppitertools/README.md

 }
 ```

 permutations
 -----------
-*Additional Requirements*: Input must have a ForwardIterator
+*Additional Requirements*: Input must have a ForwardIterator.
+Iterator must
+have an `operator*() const`.

 Generates all the permutations of a range using `std::next_permutation`.
-The
-iterators of the sequence passed must have an `operator*() const`

 Example usage:
 ```c++